MISTAKES TO AVOID WHEN MACHINE KNITTING RECYCLED CASHMERE

 Recycled cashmere changes:

-• it compacts
+- it compacts

-• it opens up
+- it opens

-• it transforms
+- it transforms

-👉 Real solution: design the garment already thinking about the wash.
+design the garment already thinking about washing.

 If you don't know where you want to go, you'll never get there.

-MISTAKE 6: Using the same settings as other yarns
+ERROR 6: Using the same settings as other yarns

-This is the most insidious mistake.
+This is the most insidious error.

 "I've always worked this way."